In collaboration with SOS Hepatitis (SOS Hépatites)

-My Liver Exam offers an article, written by SOS Hepatitis (SOS Hépatites), dealing with NASH, commonly called “fatty liver disease”, which affects more and more people in the world.
+My Liver Exam invites you to read this article, dealing with NASH, commonly called “fatty liver disease”, which affects more and more people in the world.

 If you would like to know more, do not hesitate to read our NASH article: “What is called Fatty Liver Disease?”

 Steatosis is generally defined as an accumulation of fat in liver cells (hepatocytes).
 It is very common and, most of the time, it does not matter.
 But in 20% of cases1, this steatosis causes inflammation, and a real liver disease: NASH.
 Like other chronic liver diseases, Non-Alcoholic Steato-Hepatitis can develop into cirrhosis and cancer.

 Steatosis may have several causes:

 - Excessive alcohol consumption,